yeguang-xue/yeguang-xue.github.io/_posts/2020-11-26-ansible-overview.md

 ---
 layout: post
-title: "IT Automation with Ansible"
+title: IT Automation with Ansible
 category:
   - Technical
 tags:
   - Homelab
   - Linux
-  - IT Automation
+  - DevOps
 license: CC-BY
+last_modified_at: 2024/01/15
 ---

 Automation has always been the dream of any IT person.
 Today, requirements of fast deployment and iterations further advance the development of IT automation tools.
 Among the popular automation tools, Ansible is one of the simplest while still providing rich set of functions.
 Here I would like to give a quick overview of this powerful tool.